dylanabzr/FastPrimeTest/README.md

 ![CodeSpeed](https://github.com/dylanabzr/FastPrimeTest/blob/main/test.jpeg)

 OBS: That's kinda obvious but i'll say it anyway.
 If you have a better CPU the code will run faster.
-That test was made on a 8th generation i5 with 6 cores and 12 threads (the specific model i don't have any idea cause i made this test in the university computer)
+That test was made on a Ryzen 5 4600G